evkx/evkx.github.io/content/models/opel/astra/Astra_Sports_Tourer_Electric/_index.md

 ### Sound system

-One type of sound system is available for the Opel Astra Sports Tourer Electric.
+The Opel Astra Sports Tourer Electric comes equipped with one sound system option:

-- With the , you get NULL speakers with a max system output of  watts.
+- ****: This system features NULL speakers and delivers a maximum output of  watts.

-The model has 3 USB-C connections as standard.
+Additionally, the model includes 3 USB-C connections as standard.

 ## Lights